NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2022-09-07: Fix bug for specified axes handle not be respected.

 - 2022-08-02: Added in name-value pair to use specified axes handle.

 - 2022-07-27: Corrected bug where only 7 entries were allowed in spider_plot_class.